TheMiningKing/tmk-website-jan-2018/source/_posts/2Miners-com-an-Ethereum-Mining-Pool-Review.md

 ## Review

 So, with a bit of trial and error, the _bula_ rig is ready to join the 2Miners Ethereum mining pool.
-I'm going to plug in and see how long it takes to earn 0.1 ETH.
-If it takes less than ten days, 2Miners will be declared the _winner_.
+After my next Dwarfpool payout, I'm going to plug in and see how long it takes to earn 0.1 ETH.
+If it takes less than ten days, 2Miners will be declared the _winner_ and I'll fall back into a nice, comfortable mining pool rut.

 ### Check back soon!